How do news consumers decide what information to trust, and how can journalists teach users to be smarter consumers and sharers?

 In the era of fake stories, when untruths often travel faster than the truth, what can credible journalists do to stand out?

-Those are the questions this project set out to answer over the course of 2016.
+Those are the questions this project set out to answer.

 Beginning in January 2016, our team interviewed journalists and nonjournalists to get a sense of the elements that create trust and credibility between communicator and receiver.
 We read related academic research and industry best practices.
 From that work, three themes emerged around what journalists need to do: